• defi decrypted

 Social Engineering and Phishing

-Cybercriminals have become increasingly adept at leveraging social engineering and phishing tactics to manipulate and exploit users.
-Fraudsters frequently send fake correspondence, ostensibly from the support services of well-known DeFi projects, requesting users to provide sensitive information for "account verification" or "unblocking" purposes.
-Additionally, they distribute links to counterfeit websites that mimic the login interfaces of popular cryptocurrency wallets and exchanges.
+Cybercriminals are getting better at tricking people using social engineering and phishing.
+They often send fake messages that appear to be from the support teams of popular DeFi projects, asking you to share sensitive info for “account verification” or “unblocking” it.
+They also send links to fake websites that copy the login pages of well-known crypto wallets and exchanges.

 Malicious Crypto Applications